How to design a peninsula kitchen

 - To create a bespoke workspace: A peninsula doesn't have to be particularly long – consider fitting a short unit and installing integrated appliances to create a personalised prep space.

 A peninsula can create opportunities for storage, efficiency and socialising in your kitchen.
 An ideal solution for island-lovers who may not have a kitchen large enough for a standalone island, you can implement one to give yourself more space and bring a sense of personality to your room.
-Check out our design tips for more ways you can make the most of your layout.
+Check out our design tips for more ways you can make the most of your layout, or to see how you can create your own peninsula kitchen, book an appointment to visit your nearest Wren showroom.